Jan. 6 panelists: Enough evidence uncovered to indict Trump

 “Once the evidence is accumulated by the Justice Department, it needs to make a decision about whether it can prove to a jury beyond a reasonable doubt the president’s guilt or anyone else’s,” Schiff said.
 “But they need to be investigated if there’s credible evidence, which I think there is.”

-Rep. Jamie Raskin, D-Md., said he doesn’t intend to “browbeat” Garland but noted the committee has already laid out in legal pleadings a variety of criminal statutes they believe Trump violated.
+Rep. Jamie Raskin, D-Md., said he doesn’t intend to “browbeat” Garland but noted the committee has already laid out in legal pleadings criminal statutes they believe Trump violated.

 A federal judge in California said in a March ruling in a civil case that Trump "more likely than not" committed federal crimes in seeking to obstruct the congressional count of the Electoral College ballots on Jan.
 6, 2021.
 The judge cited two statutes: obstruction of an official proceeding, and conspiracy to defraud the United States.
 Trump has denied all wrongdoing.

+The assault on the Capitol left more than 100 police officers injured, many beaten and bloodied, as the crowd of Trump supporters, some armed with pipes, bats and bear spray, charged into the building.
+At least nine people who were there died during or after the rioting, including a woman who was shot and killed by police.

-Schiff appeared on ABC’s “This Week,” and Raskin spoke on CNN’s “State of the Union."
+Schiff appeared on ABC’s “This Week,” Raskin spoke on CNN’s “State of the Union," and Kinzinger was on CBS’s “Face the Nation."

 For full coverage of the Jan.
 6 hearings, go to https://www.apnews.com/capitol-siege